 Many women diagnosed with fibroids—non-cancerous tumors in the uterus—want pain relief and help with fibroid symptoms like long, heavy periods.
-But many women would also prefer to avoid medical interventions, especially right now, during this time of coronavirus uncertainty.
+But many women would also prefer to avoid medical interventions.
 So, as Houston area fibroid specialists, we are often asked: can everyday changes help me find relief from fibroid pain?

 Well, here’s the deal: changes in diet, exercise and self-care won’t cure your fibroids.
 But, there are some tweaks you can make to your everyday routine that could keep your fibroids from getting bigger.
 And others may make your fibroid symptoms more manageable.
 Let’s take a closer look.

 Fibroids Diet Changes to Help with Pain Relief

 While the science on this matter is still not conclusive, evidence suggests that some foods can help shrink your fibroids, while others will potentially make them worse.

 In a new study released in the journal of Fertility and Sterility, researchers studied over 80,000 pre-menopausal women between the ages of 24 and 42.
 Since their enrollment in 1989, researchers followed these women, monitoring their diets…and observing any fibroid development.
 During the 18-year study period, just over 8000 of these women developed fibroids.
 And what they discovered was interesting.
 While a generally high-fat diet didn’t appear to affect fibroid risk, there were two exceptions.
 Women who ate polyunsaturated fatty acids and trans fatty acids did develop fibroids more frequently.
 Some of the worst-offending foods include shortening, frozen dough, frozen pizza and microwave popcorn.